Iowa State vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 23, 2021

 - Iowa State and its opponents have gone over the current 47-point total in four of five games (80%) this season.

-- In 60% of Oklahoma State's games this season (3/5), the teams combined to score more than Saturday's total of 47.

-- The two teams combine to average 60.2 points per game, 13.2 more than the over/under in this contest.
+- These two squads combine to allow 35.8 points per game, 11.2 fewer than this contest's over/under.

-- This contest's total is 11.2 points above the 35.8 these two squads combine to allow per game this season.

-- The Cyclones and their opponents have scored an average of 50.4 points per game in 2021, 3.4 more than Saturday's total.
+- Cyclones games this season feature an average total of 50.4 points, a number 3.4 points higher than Saturday's over/under.

-- In 2021, games involving the Cowboys have averaged a total of 52.8 points, 5.8 more than the set total in this contest.
+- In 2021, games involving the Cowboys have averaged a total of 52.8 points, 5.8 more than the set over/under in this contest.

 Iowa State Stats and Trends

-- In Iowa State's six games this season, it has three wins against the spread.
+- Iowa State has played six games, with three wins against the spread.

-- This season, the Cyclones have two against the spread wins in three games as a favorite of 7 points or more.
+- This season, the Cyclones have two ATS wins in three games as a favorite of 7 points or more.

-- Iowa State's games this year have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).
+- Iowa State has hit the over in 60% of its opportunities this year (three times over five games with a set point total).

-- Iowa State is 3-1 against the spread and 3-1 overall this season when the team puts up more than 19.5 points.
+- Iowa State is 3-1 against the spread and 3-1 overall in games when it puts up more than 19.5 points.

-- Iowa State is 3-2 against the spread and 4-2 overall when the team picks up more than 307.2 yards.
+- Iowa State is 3-2 against the spread and 4-2 overall when the team amasses over 307.2 yards.

-- The Cyclones have turned the ball over six times this season, two fewer than the Cowboys have forced (8).
+- The Cyclones have six giveaways this season, while the Cowboys have eight takeaways .

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.